ELECTION STEAL

 CHAPTER 1

-This first chapter considers what a number of semi-religious groups around the world believe, it is no stranger than the Christian Bible story.
+This sample of the chapter considers what a number of semi-religious groups around the world believe, it is no stranger than the Christian Bible story.
+The story moves to what happened to F.A.Groydon, and subsequently on towards the present.

 THE DIVINE CREATIONISTS